CHAPTER Eng

 shall meet the requirements established pursuant to RSA 310-A:20.

-Persons designated as being responsible for the engineering activities
+designated as being responsible for the engineering activities of the business

 (1) Be licensed as a professional engineer in